LeonardoPerozo12/FirstReactApp/README.md

 # React + Vite
+#This is my first React app

+I made this following midudev's course

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.